 Fire and water as per Nagarjuna.

-Solid and fire composition theory is widely accepted one.
-Because of solid element, it is heavy and unctuous.
+Because of water element, it is heavy and unctuous.
 Because of fire, it has hot quality.

 Ashuvilayana – It melts and gets distributed in the body very quickly.